dkanarek12/metis_work/projects/03-McNulty/Readme.md

 another consideration was to find the classifier that needed the fewest training example to do so such that the time needed to manually train the robot is the smallest.

 3 different sets of features were used:
 1) Readings from all 24 ultrasonic sensors
 2) Readings from 4 zones of sensors (Left,Front,Right,Back)
 3) Readings from 2 zones of sensors(Left,Front)

+The work done for this project can be found in Wall_Following_Robot.ipynb